The Art of Self-Advocacy: Speaking Up with Grace and No Apologies

 “I’m sorry, but—”

-There it was, teh involuntary plea for pardon, hovering mid-air like a bad smell.
+There it was, that involuntary plea for pardon, hovering mid-air like a bad smell.
 I reeled it back in sharply, tasting its familiar bitterness.
 Across from me, the team lead’s eyebrows arched in mild surprise as the office’s fluorescent lighting buzzed overhead, a never-ending drone that seemed intent on wrapping my nerves in tin foil.

 “Actually, I’m not sorry,” I declared, somewhat amazed by the solidity of my own voice.
 “The deadline you’re proposing is about as realistic as a chocolate teapot.”